sam210723/xrit-rx/README.md

 **xrit-rx** has a basic API accessible via HTTP primarily to support its web-based monitoring dashboard.
 This may be useful for integrating **xrit-rx** with other applications.

-The API only supports `GET` requests and will return either a `200 OK` or `404 Not Found` status.
+The API only supports `GET` requests and will return either `200 OK` or `404 Not Found`.
-The root endpoint is located at `/api` which returns information about the current xrit-rx configuration (example below).
+The root endpoint located at `/api` returns information about the current xrit-rx configuration.
 ```json
 {
   "version": 1.4,